 Cyprus is a small country at the meeting point of the three old continents, Europe, Asia and Africa.
-Its importance in doing business is mainly arising from its potential for beneficial tax planning for international business and high net worth individuals.
+Its importance in doing business is mainly arising from its from its strategic location, being the easternmost end of the European Union, close to the Middle East and North Africa, as well as from its potential for beneficial tax planning for international business and high net worth individuals.